-The SEC has adopted rules that permit companies and intermediaries (e.g., brokers) to satisfy the delivery requirements for Notices of Internet Availability of Proxy Materials or other annual meeting materials with respect to two or more stockholders sharing the same address by delivering a single copy of the Notice of Internet Availability of Proxy Materials or other annual meeting materials addressed to those stockholders.
+The SEC has adopted rules that permit companies and intermediaries (e.g., brokers) to satisfy the delivery requirements for Notices of Internet Availability of Proxy Materials or other Annual Meeting materials with respect to two or more stockholders sharing the same address by delivering a single copy of the Notice of Internet Availability of Proxy Materials or other Annual Meeting materials addressed to those stockholders.
 This process, which is commonly referred to as "householding," potentially means extra convenience for stockholders and cost savings for companies.

 This year, a number of brokers with account holders who are Gladstone Commercial Corporation stockholders will be "householding" our proxy materials.
 A single Notice will be delivered to multiple stockholders sharing an address unless contrary instructions have been received from the affected stockholders.
 Once you have received notice from your broker that they will be "householding" communications to your address, "householding" will continue until you are notified otherwise or until you revoke your consent.
-If, at any time, you no longer wish to participate in "householding" and would prefer to receive a separate Notice, please notify your broker.
+If, at any time, you no longer wish to participate in "householding" and would prefer to receive a separate Notice, please notify your broker or us.
 Direct your written request to Investor Relations at 1521 Westbranch Drive, Suite 200, McLean, Virginia, 22102 or call our toll-free investor relations line at 1-866-366-5745.
 Stockholders who currently receive multiple copies of the Notice at their addresses and would like to request "householding" of their communications should contact their brokers.
+In addition, we will promptly deliver, upon written or oral request to the address or telephone number above, a separate copy of the Notice to a stockholder at the address to which a single copy of the Notice was delivered.